 - Overall management and co-ordination of BC Assessment's functions, operations, products and services

-- Serving as the main point of contact for the Board of Directors, the Minister responsible for BC Assessment, the Office of the Premier, and other senior government officials and assessment bodies
+- Main point of contact for the Board of Directors, the Minister responsible for BC Assessment, the Office of the Premier, and other senior government officials and assessment bodies

-- Liaison with Ministries of government on assessment issues
+- Liaison with Provincial Government on assessment-related issues

 - Non-market and market property assessment

 - Assessment administration